From the Beginning: Key Transitions in the First 15 Years of DNSSEC

-Using the RFCs to classify key rollovers gives us a helpful start in understanding how to analyze key transitions, but to overcome the amount of ``noncompliant'' transitions (those that do not follow the RFCs) and high error rates, we use the alternate behavior-based classification scheme (see Section~\ref{sec:methodology}).
-This classification focuses on the relationships keys have to each other in a transition and when keys were actually used.
+Using the RFCs to classify key rollovers gives us a helpful start in understanding how to analyze key transitions.
+However, to overcome the amount of noncompliant and high error rates, we use the alternate behavior-based classification scheme introduced in Section~\ref{sec:methodology}.

-When applying our behavior-based classification to ZSKs that were seen to be in use, Figure~\ref{fig:used-zsk-ssclass} shows that almost every key transition observed for 15 years was able to be classified.
-Only in 2007, 4.32\% transitions were classified as unknown; in all other years, >99\% of transitions were classified successfully.
-The trend over the first 15 years was a shift from initially using multiple concurrent keys (``Multi-Sign''), to cleanly cutting over from a departing key to a remaining key.
+When applying our behavior-based classification to ZSKs that were seen to be in use, Figure~\ref{fig:used-zsk-ssclass} shows that almost every key transition observed for 15 years could be classified.
+Only in 2007, 4.32\% transitions were classified as unknown; in all other years, $>$99\% of transitions were classified successfully.
+The trend over the first 15 years was a shift from Multi-Signature, to cleanly cutting over from a departing key to a remaining key.

 Figure~\ref{fig:used-ksk-ssclass} illustrates that all of these trends were similar in the KSK transitions.
-A greater portion of the KSK transitions were Multi-Sign than in ZSKs, but the trend towards moving to Cutover (and the small incidence of noncompliant transitions) mimics the ZSK transitions.
-This could be due to the same operational approach being used for both ZSKs and KSKs by any given zone operator, but the DNSSEC tools available have traditionally offered more comprehensive automation for ZSK transitions (because they are managed in a single authoritative zone) than KSK transitions (which involve coordination with the zone's hierarchical parent.
+A greater portion of the KSK transitions were Multi-Signature than in ZSKs, but the trend towards moving to Cutover (and the small incidence of unknown transitions) mimics the ZSK transitions.
+This could be due to the same operational approach being used for both ZSKs and KSKs by zone operators, but the DNSSEC tools available have traditionally offered more comprehensive automation for ZSK transitions, since they are managed within a single authoritative zone.
+By contrast, KSK transitions involve coordination with the parent zone.